 - Preheat oven to 350 degrees.
 Spray a medium casserole pan with olive oil.

 - In a medium bowl mix together oats, quinoa, walnuts, cranberries, chia seeds, baking powder, cinnamon and sea salt.
 Spread mixture evenly in prepared pan.

 - If using flax egg mix together 1 tablespoon ground flax seeds with 3 tablespoons warm water.
 Set aside to thicken.

 - In a separate bowl mix together (flax) egg, maple syrup, pumpkin puree, milk, coconut oil and vanilla extract.
 Pour mixture over quinoa oat mixture ensuring that oats are fully covered.

 - Bake for 35 minutes.

-- Meanwhile, make streusel topping by combining flour, oats, walnuts, palm sugar and butter in a small bowl.
+- Meanwhile, make streusel topping by combining flour, oats, walnuts, brown sugar and butter in a small bowl.